tirimatangi/MultiArena/README.md

 flag MULTIARENA_DISABLE_EXCEPTIONS (i.e. `-D MULTIARENA_DISABLE_EXCEPTIONS`) when compiling.
 Now a failed allocation will return `nullptr` without throwing an exception.

-## Debug helper resource for tuning the number arenas and arena sizes
+## Debug helper resource for tuning the number of arenas and arena sizes

 In addition to the four MultiArena resource classes explained above, there is a fifth class called `MultiArena::StatisticsArenaResource`.